Main cyCombine workflow (Python port)

 adata

-Mass- and flow-cytometry intensities span several orders of magnitude, so the standard preprocessing step is an arcsinh transform with a marker-type-appropriate cofactor: 5 for CyTOF (and the cyCombine R default), 150 for conventional flow, 6000 for full-spectrum flow.
-We use cofactor=5 here; tune as appropriate for your instrument.
+Mass- and flow-cytometry intensities span several orders of magnitude.
+The usual preprocessing step is an arcsinh transform with a cofactor chosen for the instrument: 5 for CyTOF (and the cyCombine R default), 150 for conventional flow, and 6000 for full-spectrum flow.
+This example uses cofactor=5; adjust it for the instrument and panel.

 pc.transform_asinh(adata, cofactor=5, derand=True, seed=0)